junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Pregnant women should avoid taking griseofulvin.

-_Dosage of_ griseofulvin (15 mg/kg/day)—for microsized particle form, 250 mg capsules
+_Dosage of_ griseofulvin (15 mg/kg/day), for microsized particle form, 250 mg capsules

 Give once a day for at least a month.